-- (1) Taking into account the convertible preference shares held by QNB, QNB's shareholding in Ecobank is 19.4 per cent.
-Excluding the convertible preference shares held by QNB, QNB's shareholding in Ecobank is 17.4 per cent. - (2) Ansbacher Group Holdings Limited (Luxembourg) is held indirectly through QNB International Holdings Ltd (Luxembourg).
+(1) Taking into account the convertible preference shares held by QNB, QNB's shareholding in Ecobank is 20.0 per cent.

+(2) Ansbacher Group Holdings Limited (Luxembourg) is held indirectly through QNB International Holdings Ltd (Luxembourg).

 Competitive Strengths

 QNB believes that its business is characterised by the competitive strengths discussed below, and that these competitive strengths position QNB to successfully implement its strategy and to continue its growth plans.